-Rendering: North-west view of the Thurlow development.
+Rendering: North-west view of the Thurlow Development.

 Anthem Thurlow sits in a prime, dynamic location at the heart of Downtown Vancouver.
-Situated at the corner of Burnaby and Thurlow Streets, the proposed development continues the evolution of Burnaby St, and the West End Plan, as a walkable, tree-lined pedestrian-oriented residential street in close-proximity to the amenities of Davie Village, the Vancouver Sea Wall, and Burrard Corridor.
+Situated at the corner of Burnaby and Thurlow Streets, the proposed development continues the evolution of Burnaby St., and the West End Plan, as a walkable, tree-lined pedestrian-oriented residential street in close-proximity to the amenities of Davie Village, the Vancouver Sea Wall, and Burrard Corridor.
 The site's central location provides excellent and convenient access via cycling, walking, or transit to Kitsilano and the rest of Vancouver to the south, UBC to the west, Mount Pleasant to the east, and the remainder of downtown to the north.
 The form and siting of the tower enhances the pedestrian experience along the Burnaby and Thurlow streetscapes by creating a park-like setting that fully wraps both frontages, with the provision of landscaping along the laneway serving to soften the transition from the project site to the public realm.

-This multi-family residential development totals 32 storeys, with 300 secured purpose-built rental homes, including 242 market rental units and 58 below-market rental units (20%).
-The unit size mix sees three studio units, 179 one-bedroom units, 112 two-bedroom units, and six three-bedroom units.
-With an FSR of 12.63 and a building height of 293 feet, the development also features 122 vehicle parking spaces and 529 bicycle parking spaces.
-Anthem Thurlow is equidistant to both Davie Village and Beach Avenue, one of the city's prime waterfront roads.
-The development is also in close proximity to the Central Business District - a thriving commercial hub.
-Amenity spaces are plentiful, with 4,796 sq ft shared between market and below-market rental, including the top floor as a rooftop amenity to allow all residents access to the best views in the building.
+This 32-storey multi-family residential development includes 300 secured purpose-built rental homes, comprising 242 market rental units and 58 below-market rental units (20%), with a unit mix of 3 studio units, 179 one-bedroom units, 112 two-bedroom units, and 6 three-bedroom units.
+With a Floor Space Ratio (FSR) of 12.63 and a building height of 293 feet, the development also features 122 vehicle parking spaces and 529 bicycle parking spaces.
+Strategically located, Anthem Thurlow is equidistant from Davie Village and Beach Avenue-one of the city's prime waterfront roads-and is near the Central Business District, a thriving commercial hub.
+Residents will have access to 4,796 sq. ft. of shared amenity spaces between market and below-market rental units, including a rooftop amenity on the top floor that offers all residents the best views in the building.